Admissions 2026/2027 have started!

 • Collegium Da Vinci is a private university listed in the Polish Register of Higher Education Institutions under number 90.
 All our programmes are accredited by the State Accreditation Commission and the Ministry of Education.
 In 2022, 2023 and 2024 CDV is listed by the Ministry of Education as one of the most frequently selected private universities in Poland.

 • Discounts on public transport, including intercity and international transport, discounts on health insurance, cinemas, theatres, cafés and restaurants, water parks, swimming pools, gyms and much more.
-Yes, you will be able to apply for an ISIC card. (detailed information can be found in the e-book)
+Yes, you will be able to apply for an ISIC card.

 • According to the agreement on the terms of payment for studies, payment must be made by 5 October.
 Please note that when applying for a student visa, Visa Centres require confirmation of payment for studies at the time of application.